valkey-io/iovalkey/README.md

 1. The second argument is the options, where:

     - `clusterRetryStrategy`: When none of the startup nodes are reachable, `clusterRetryStrategy` will be invoked.
-When a number is returned, ioredis will try to reconnect to the startup nodes from scratch after the specified delay (in ms).
+When a number is returned, iovalkey will try to reconnect to the startup nodes from scratch after the specified delay (in ms).
 Otherwise, an error of "None of startup nodes is available" will be returned.
       The default value of this option is:

       ```javascript